 In previous blogs on dairy (traditional dairy, formulated dairy), I have pointed out that in spite of the rapid development of this industry in China, the taste of milk is still inhibiting for most Chinese.
+Moreover, in 2022, 22.4% of the Chinese population suffered from lactose intolerance.
 Especially the formulated products are meant to address this problem by creating a host of products that deliver the nutrition of milk, while disguising the creamy flavour that so many Chinese still find hard to get used to.

 However, there is an alternative group of products that have a nutrition profile more or less like milk, but lack the problematic flavour, because it is plant based: protein drinks.
 While soy-based drinks have made considerable progress in Europe recently, as life style products, they have been popular in China for ages.